 Connecting to ODBC

 The ODBC generic data provider option lets you connect to data sources that have an ODBC driver.
-Since there are over 100 third-party ODBC drivers available for a wide range of database systems, this means that Dundas BI has the ability to connect to numerous types of data sources out-of-the-box.
-Using ODBC is a viable alternative to writing a custom data provider which requires programming expertise.
+Since there are third-party drivers available for a wide range of databases and other data sources, this means that Dundas BI has the ability to connect to more data sources out-of-the-box than we can list.
+You can often use an existing ODBC driver rather than rely on a custom data provider.

 Here are some examples of data sources that have an ODBC driver:

 - Adaptive Server (Sybase)